-Growing up, when ever we would visit our extended families, the boys would always wind up downstairs in their respective train rooms showing and discussing each others recent moedeling projects.
+Growing up, when ever our family would visit the extended families, the boys would always wind up downstairs in their respective train rooms showing and discussing each others latest modelling projects.

-Sometimes we'd get together with Grandma and Grandpa and/or my uncles and go to big model train shows or flee markets,.. or to see other peoples model railroads through regional open house tours.
+Sometimes we'd get together and go to model train shows or flee markets, or to see other peoples model railroads through regional open house tours.

 Building scale models was by far my biggest hobby as a kid, my bedroom was full of model airplanes, cars, and trains that I built and displayed with pride.

-My Dad was a great teacher and he showed me everything he'd learned over the years.
+My Dad was a great teacher and he showed me just about everything I know about modelling over the years.

-By the time I was a teenager I was getting nearly as good as he was in my modeling skills, and I had become a fairly good artist;
+By the time I was a teenager I was getting nearly as good as he was in my modelling skills, and I had become a fairly good artist;